gvwilson/sensibleadventures/cloudherd/reboot.md

             *   turns out the whole of Stale counts as a place
             *   but he can't remember that his family is his
             *   just knows something is wrong
+        *   She explains that he built her skylight so that she wouldn't feel closed in
+            *   She used to lie in bed and listen to her father tell stories, looking at the stars and clouds until she fell asleep
+            *   (laughs) "Sometimes he'd take my dolls and make little plays with them"
+            *   She immediately feels foolish for having admitted that
-    *   Thokmay replies with some details
+    *   Thokmay responds kindly with some details of his own
+        *   says that Noxy's little knitted dolls remind him of his sister's
+        *   "She's... special.
+Hers help her calm down."
-        *   how he got his scars from Kulbinder when he tried to run away
+        *   goes on to explain how he got his scars from Kulbinder when he tried to run away
         *   Noxy: "What will your father say?"
         *   Thokmay (showing some bitterness): "He'll say it was my fault for getting caught."
-    *   Thokmay goes to sleep
+    *   They sit in silence for a moment, each feeling an "I can't believe I just did that" rush
+        *   Noxy realizes that she's never explained these things before
+        *   Doesn't know whether it's because she knows everyone in Stale, or because of the circumstances
-        *   closes by saying it feels good to take his mask off
+        *   Thokmay closes by saying it feels good to take his mask off
+        *   he goes to sleep
     *   Noxy goes outside
         *   fresh dusting of snow on the rocks
     *   Redclaw (Gifted owl) is there talking to her father about the trolls